You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Dividend income and savings income falling within the dividend and savings allowances still form part of total income of an individual.

-The starting rate band is only applicable to savings income.
-The 0% rate is not available if the taxable amount of non-savings income exceeds the starting rate band.
+There is also a starting rate band (SRB) of £5,000 which is only applicable to savings income.
+The band is not available if the taxable amount of non-savings income exceeds the SRB.

 For Scottish residents the following bands apply for non-savings and non-dividend income: